-- 1.1 This guide has been designed to assist underwriting agents and other interested parties in understanding the capacity auction process. - 1.2 This guide is not intended to replace the formal Auction Rules and should therefore only be read in conjunction with those rules.
-The rules take precedence in all respects over this guide and, in the case of any inconsistency, it is the rules which prevail. - 1.3 Auction terminology used in this guide, is as follows:
+- 1.1 This guide has been designed to assist underwriting agents and other interested parties in understanding the capacity auction process and bilateral arrangements. - 1.2 This guide is not intended to replace the formal Auction Rules nor the formal Bilateral Arrangement Rules and should therefore only be read in conjunction with those rules.
+The rules take precedence in all respects over this guide and, in the case of any inconsistency, it is the rules which prevail. - 1.3 Parties who have reached an agreement to transfer not less than £250,000 of capacity may complete that agreement provided it is registered with the Auction Office as a bilateral arrangement and mandatory interaction with the auction, described in section 14 below, takes place. - 1.4 Auction terminology used in this guide, is as follows:

-Tenderer - a member offering to dispose of capacity Tender order - an offer to dispose of capacity Subscriber - a person offering to acquire capacity Subscription order - an offer to acquire capacity Subscriber's premium - the price a subscriber is willing to pay for each £1 of capacity he offers to acquire Floor limit - the minimum price a tenderer is prepared to accept for each £1 of capacity he offers to dispose of Premium - the price a successful subscriber pays for each £1 of capacity Tender premium - the price a successful tenderer receives for each £1 of capacity disposed of.
+Tenderer - a member offering to dispose of capacity

+Tender order - an offer to dispose of capacity

+Subscriber - a person offering to acquire capacity

+Subscription order - an offer to acquire capacity

+Subscriber's premium - the price a subscriber is willing to pay for each £1 of capacity he offers to acquire

+Floor limit - the minimum price a tenderer is prepared to accept for each £1 of capacity he offers to dispose of

+Premium - the price a successful subscriber pays for each £1 of capacity Tender premium - the price a successful tenderer receives for each £1 of capacity disposed of.

+1.5 Bilateral terminology used in this guide, is as follows:

+Nominator - the bilateral party wishing to dispose of capacity on a syndicate Nominee - the bilateral party wishing to acquire capacity on a syndicate Bilateral Notice - the initial notification submitted to the Auction Office detailing the proposed transaction between the bilateral parties

+Unsatisfied Bids - unsuccessful auction bids that could possibly interact with bilateral arrangements

+Mandatory Interaction - the process whereby certain unsatisfied auction bids interact with bilateral arrangements

+Bilateral Withdrawal Form - the form submitted to the Auction Office where the interaction with unsatisfied auction bids is 15% or more of the original bilateral arrangement and either party does not wish to continue with the transaction Bilateral Revision Form - the form submitted to the Auction Office where interaction has taken place and the parties to the bilateral arrangement wish to complete their arrangement up to, but not exceeding, the amount of capacity originally notified to the Auction Office.

-1.4 If, having read this guide or the Auction Rules, agents or other Issuers have any queries on the auction process they should contact the Auction Office at: lloyds-auctionoffice@lloyds.com.
+1.6 If, having read this guide, the Auction Rules or the Bilateral Rules, agents or other Issuers have any queries on the auction or bilateral arrangement processes they should contact the Auction Office at: lloyds-auctionoffice@lloyds.com.